appoly/JACSmvvm/README.md

 }
 ```

+## Included Animations
+Within this library are 6 animations.
+These are sliding and fading animations which can be seen below:
+### Sliding

+### Fading

 ## Adding New Fragments
 When you add a new fragment to the project, have it extend JACSBaseFragment or create your own BaseFragment that extends JACSBaseFragment and have your new fragment extend your BaseFragment.
 In the onCreate method: